srpatel2000/Power-Outage-EDA/README.md

 For the baseline model, we choose ['YEAR', 'POSTAL.CODE', 'CUSTOMERS.AFFECTED', 'POPPCT_URBAN'] as our initial columns.
 Through the analysis we conducted in the EDA, we deemed these columns the most revelant to predict the cause of outages.

 Baseline Pipeline:
-    - Preprocessed The Data:
-        - Simple Imputer
-        - One Hot Encoder
+- Preprocessed The Data: Simple Imputer and One Hot Encoder
 - Classifer: Decision Tree Classifier.

 ### Engineer New Features
 We decided to engineer six more features to improve our model.